 8 Stuffed Sweet Potato Recipes Perfect for Busy Weeknights

 Sweet potatoes are packed with antioxidants that have been shown to protect against certain cancers, and they’re among the richest sources of beta-carotene out there, which is good news for everything from your immune system to your gut health.
-Stuffed sweet potatoes are one of our favorite, go-to meals when we’re strapped for time not just because they’re healthful, but also because they’re a filling base that plays well with any number of proteins and flavor profiles — and they’re ideal for using up leftovers.
+Stuffed sweet potato recipes make for healthy go-to meals when we’re strapped for time.
+Not just because they’re healthful, but also because they’re a filling base that plays well with any number of proteins and flavor profiles — and they’re ideal for using up leftovers.

 It’s amazing that we didn’t even consider egg-stuffed sweet potatoes an option before, but this super healthy, easy breakfast option is now going straight into heavy rotation.
 We recommend pre-baking a batch of sweet potatoes, then tossing one back in the oven with a cracked egg, which yields a low-effort breakfast (or lunch!) that couldn’t be healthier.
-For lunch, we’d serve with a simple side salad with a lemon-y dressing, or a prepared French lentil salad.
+For lunch, we’d serve t with a simple side salad or a prepared French lentil salad.